Does your child tell on other kids for every little thing? Learn how to stop tattling and telling on others once and for all.

 4. Encourage critical thinking

-So when a child comes up to us to report on yet another misdeed a sibling did, we can help hone her critical thinking skills instead.
+So, when he comes up to you to report on yet another misdeed his sibling did, you can help hone him critical thinking skills instead.

-After all, we still want our kids to be able to tell us important things they should be telling us.
-How can we encourage the critical thinking skills that allows them to discern better?
+After all, you still want him to be able to tell you important things he should be telling you.
+How can you encourage the critical thinking skills that allow him to discern which is which?

-Then cap it off by saying, “You didn’t need to tell me that.”
-This teaches her to practice using sound judgment instead of telling you every little thing her siblings are doing.
+Then cap it off by asking, “Do you think you needed to tell me that?”
+This teaches him to use sound judgment instead of telling you every little thing his siblings are doing.

-You can also give hypothetical situations and ask your child whether each would warrant telling you or not.
-Not sharing a stuffed animal wouldn’t be a good reason to come up to you, but her brother climbing the bookcase would be.
+You can also practice giving hypothetical situations and ask whether each would warrant telling you or not.
+Not sharing a stuffed animal might not be a reason to come up to you, but his brother climbing the bookcase would be.

-To help kids not feel like they need to report on their siblings, we can encourage them to solve the problem on their own.
-The more competent she feels to handle the situation, the less she’ll feel inclined to loop you in each time.
+To help your child avoid feeling like she needs to report on her siblings, encourage her to solve the problem on her own.
+The more competent she feels handling the situation, the less inclined she’ll be to loop you in each time.

-So encourage your child to handle herself.
-Give a few suggestions of what she can say to her brothers to get them to stop.
+So, encourage her to handle the situation herself.
+For instance, give a few suggestions of what she can say to her brothers to get them to stop.
 Ask for suggestions on what she can do.
-And especially for minor events, you can say, “That sounds like something you can solve!”
+And for minor events, you can say, “That sounds like something you can solve!”

 6. Praise positive behavior

 To shift the focus less on the perpetrator and more on your child, focus instead on what she can do.
-While we don’t praise tattling, we can always praise and encourage the good behavior we see them doing.
+While you don’t want to praise tattling, you can always praise and encourage the good behavior you see her doing.

-If your child tattles on her sibling, you can say, “I know it’s tough when you see your brothers behaving that way.
+If she tattles on her siblings, you can say, “I know it’s tough when you see your brothers behaving that way.
 But I love how you know to put things back where they belong instead of making a mess.
-I’m really happy you’re helping me keep our home clean!”
+I’m happy you’re helping me keep our home clean!”

 Explain that we can’t always change other people, and tattle telling on them is rarely the right decision.
-So instead she can focus on herself.
-The most important thing she can do is to keep behaving well.
+Instead, she can focus on herself—that the most important thing she can do is to keep behaving well.

-I’m happy to report I don’t hear my daily dose of tattling as much.
-I’ve learned to address the tattler’s emotions and intentions and not just on the other child’s misbehavior.
-I try to encourage critical thinking skills and the confidence to solve many of those problems himself.
+Start by addressing your child’s emotions and intentions, and not only on the other child’s misbehavior.
+Encourage critical thinking skills and the confidence to solve many of these problems herself.

-I also explain the downsides of tattling, and that it’s more important that he focus on himself and the good behavior he’s doing.
+Explain the downsides of tattling, and that it’s more important that she focus on herself and the good behavior she’s doing.

 Get more tips: